CHRONOS: Time-Aware Zero-Shot Identification of Libraries from Vulnerability Reports: Discussion

 \subsection{Threats to Validity}

 \textbf{Threats to internal validity} include possible errors in our implementation.
 A possible threat relates to the selection of \tool{}'s and baseline approaches' hyper-parameters.
-To mitigate this threat, we tune these hyper-parameters using grid search and select the best combination on the validation dataset.
-Besides, we also have made the source code of our tool and data in our experiments publicly available.
+To mitigate this threat, we tune these hyper-parameters using grid search, selecting the best parameters using the validation dataset.
+While we tuned LightXML using a grid search with fewer parameters compared to \tool{} (learning rate, batch size, and epoch), LightXML's effectiveness is limited as it is fundamentally unable to predict previously unseen labels.
+We made the source code of our tool~\cite{implementation} and data~\cite{dataset} publicly available, allowing other researchers to validate our findings.

 \textbf{Threats to construct validity} are related to the suitability of our evaluation metrics.
 To minimize this threat, we have used the same performance metrics of precision, recall, and F1 of the top 3 predictions that were used in the previous studies~\cite{chen2020automated,stefanus2022automated}.
 These are standard metrics used in the literature of XML approaches~\cite{jiang2021lightxml,prabhu2014fastxml}.